George Mason University

-Knowledge Representation and Reasoning (logic; natural deduction; resolution; prolog; production systems; probabilistic reasoning; semantic web and ontologies; planning; problem solving agents)
+Knowledge Representation and Reasoning (logic; natural deduction; resolution; production systems; probabilistic reasoning; semantic web and ontologies; planning)

-Machine Learning and Knowledge Acquisition (learning strategies: version spaces, decision trees, instance-based, case-based, explanation-based, analogical, multistrategy; problem solving and learning agents)
+Machine Learning and Knowledge Acquisition (learning strategies: version spaces, decision trees, Bayesian, explanation-based, analogical, multistrategy)

-1. Please include CS580 in the subject of any message you are emailing to Dr. Tecuci (otherwise he may not read it).
+1. Please include CS580 in the subject of any message you are emailing to Dr. Tecuci.

 2. Please try to limit the size of the files you are emailing.

-3. If you are a section 2 (Internet) student, you can either mail the assignments to Dr. Tecuci by the indicated deadline, or scan and email them both to Dr. Tecuci and Ms. Basit (again making sure that the files are not too large).
+3. If you are in the distance education section, you may email the assignments to Dr. Tecuci by the indicated deadline (making sure that the files are not too large).